-Whether you are a complete beginner or a veteran practitioner, I believe this article can aid you in your journey.
-In the following article, I would like to share with you a yogic perspective on the human system.
-It is represented in a five-dimensional bird model (Pancha Maya).
+Whether you are a complete beginner or a veteran practitioner, Practical Yoga Philosophy can help you in your journey.
+The following article explores a yogic perspective on the human system represented in a five-dimensional bird model (Pancha Maya).

 Yoga is a Science of Life